What is PMIF?

 How can you keep your insurance?

-If you decide that Intrust Super’s default insurance cover, you can fill out our insurance form to opt-in to insurance cover.
+If you decide that you would like to keep Intrust Super’s default insurance cover, you can fill out our insurance form to opt-in to insurance cover.

 If you’d like to know more about this legislation, you can get in touch with your Relationship Manager, or use our Super Concierge service to have an Account Manager contact you.
 You can also call us on 132 467.